abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 COMMIT;
 ```

-#### Apply migration to database
+#### Apply migration to the database

-We are ready to run our first migration and apply changes to the database:
+We are now prepared to execute our first migration and apply the changes to the database:

 ```shell
 $ clojure -X:migrations migrate